robwschlegel/tikoraluk/README.md

 ## Updates

+* March 18, 2020
+  * Recalculated all of the MCSs

 * January 16, 2020
   * Wrote a script for downloading OSTIA data
   * Wrote a script for downloading GLORYS data